 Roommates also help you save money on bills.
 Electricity, water, trash, and internet all add up pretty quickly, and having roommates to split bills with can be a lifesaver.
 The same goes for random expenses such as home repairs or yard maintenance not covered by your landlord.

 How about getting around town?
 Yup, roommates save you money there too.
 If you work near each other, you can carpool, or split a Lyft.
-Same goes for going out to the bar, or if you’re being responsible, the store.
+The same goes for going out to the bar, or if you're being responsible, the store.

 Speaking of the store, roommates can encourage you to cook instead of ordering food.
 Cooking for one can be boring, and sometimes just as expensive as takeout.
 Cooking for the whole house is a fun group activity that saves you money!

 We know that you love to go out to the bar and meet people.
 So do we.
 But having a cool roommate (and we only have cool roommates here) means that sometimes you can stay in and drink at the house.
 Grab a bottle of wine or a 12 pack and play some games, have a backyard hang, or just sit on the couch and marathon Parks and Recreation for the 20th time.
 Having roommates means that staying at home isn't sad and lonely anymore, it's fun and cheaper than the bar.

 There are other ways roommates can benefit you financially that can't necessarily be calculated.
 If you're working towards a financial goal, it's nice to have people around to encourage you and keep you accountable.
 If you live by yourself, nobody is going to notice all the Amazon Prime boxes showing up at your doorstep.
 But if you have roommates to judge you, you might think twice about ordering that unicorn onesie or Friends DVD box set.